mongodb/leafygreen-ui/packages/Popover/README.md

 Content that will appear inside of the Popver component

-### withoutPortal
+### usePortal

 **Type:** `boolean`

-**Default:** `false`
+**Default:** `true`

-Will position the contents of the Popover component absolutely to a parent element, which should be position `relative.` The popover contents will appear linearly in the DOM, rather than being portaled to the end.
+Will position Popover's children relative to its parent without using a Portal, if `usePortal` is set to false.
+NOTE: The parent element should be CSS position relative, fixed, or absolute if using this option.

 ### getUpdatePosition